 They had my dad so scared; he never said anything for over six years!
 His niece had him convinced that my dad’s family and friends wanted nothing to do with him.
 They would threaten to kick him out and tell him he’d have to live on the streets!
 I could go on and on with what these despicable people did to my dad, but they’re not worth it!

-We’ve all heard about physical abuse and sexual abuse with children, domestic abuse, etc. But I had never heard of elder abuse, to the extent that I have read..
+We’ve all heard about physical abuse and sexual abuse with children, domestic abuse, etc. But I had never heard of elder abuse, to the extent that I have read.
 Thus why it is considered a silent problem, my uncle, my father’s brother, I found out, use to steal his mother’s, my granny’s social security check, as well as the money her sons would send home for her to spend on her needs/wants.
 Not for their sibling to steal and waste on drinking, gambling, or drugs!!!!
-How can you do that to your own mother?
-My granny raised 9 children, and did so on her own.
+How can you do that to your mother?
+My granny raised nine children and did so on her own.
 I’m sorry to say it, but this whole family is this way, except for 1 of my aunts.
 Nothing but a bunch of moochers, cons, and liars!

 There are many vital warnings, especially if there are duplicates of any of the signs below, I would most definitely take action.
-I immediately removed my dad from his niece’s house and brought him to our home, that we bought in Florida.
+I immediately removed my dad from his niece’s house and brought him to the home that we bought in Florida.
 Before this time, my husband and I were living in Indiana and was getting different stories from other family members.
 They would call me, tell me all kinds of horrible stories, yet they would do nothing.
-I often told repeatedly that it wasn’t their place.
+I was informed often that it wasn’t their place.
 Really?